Updated: 5 days ago

 In a Nutshell

 If it sounds like I'm pro-editor, it's because I am!
-We need them.
-They have fresh eyes and a fresh perspective, and they are trained to look for things writers often miss because they are too close to their own writing.
+They have fresh eyes and a fresh perspective.
+They are trained to look for things writers often miss because they're too close to their own writing.

 So, the next time your work is edited, try analyzing the edits with an open mind and learn from them.
 Besides, if you do this, you won't have near as many edits in your future work, and your copy editor will love you for it!